-Plaintiff, by and through undersigned counsel, hereby files this Complaint against defendants The Individuals, Corporations, Limited Liability Companies, Partnerships, And Unincorporated Associations Identified On Schedule A To The Complaint ("Defendants").
-In support thereof, Plaintiff states as follows:
+Plaintiff John Doe complains against defendants The Individuals, Corporations, Limited Liability Companies, Partnerships, And Unincorporated Associations Identified On Schedule A To The Complaint ("Defendants") as follows:

 JURISDICTION AND VENUE

 - 1. This Court has original subject matter jurisdiction over the claims in this action pursuant to the provisions of the Patent Act, 35 U.S.C. § 101 et seq. and 28 U.S.C. §§ 1338(a), 1331. - 2.
 Personal jurisdiction exists over Defendants in this Judicial District because, upon information and belief, Defendants regularly conduct, transact and/or solicit business in this Judicial District, and/or derive substantial revenue from business transactions in this Judicial District and/or otherwise avail themselves of the privileges and protections of the laws of the